freerange/pair-programming-presentation/presentation.md

-* Talk about rapid feedback of pairing versus slow feedback of e.g. pull requests or even individuals committing master
 * Split last section into one point per slide
   * Add point about physical environment - moving furniture, sharing monitor
 * Add slide/points about: